Suicide: Who's at Risk?

 Suicide does not discriminate.
 Whilst some people have more “risk factors” than others, anyone from any background, gender or socio-economic group can be at risk at different points in their life.

-According to Living is for Everyone, certain groups within the Australian community are at a higher risk of suicide.
+Certain groups within the Australian community are at a higher risk of suicide.

 Some of these groups include: